Infineon/XMC-for-Arduino/libraries/CAN/README_CAN.md

 </strike>

 # Develop notes

-## XMCLibs Version
-For CAN development, we use v4.3.0 of XMClib.
-But other source code stay 2.1.16.
-Need to be fixed and updated in the future!!

 ## CAN macro
 Because XMClibs use CAN macro, conflicts with Arduino default CAN class name, so we manually changed XMClib (CAN -> CAN_xmc).
 Automatic patch might be needed in the future.